patoneill24/CollegeFootballPlayoffPredictor/README.md

 **Project Title**: CFB Playoff Predictor

 **Project Description**: Users can predict which teams will make the College Football Playoffs and pick which teams will win each game in the playoff bracket.
 They can also predict the score of the championship game.
+Users can additionally add multiple predictions along with view their past predictions and modify or delete them as they see fit.

-**Project Goals**: The goal is to provide a fun and ineractive way for people to predict the College Football Playoff teams and games.
+**Project Goals**: The goal is to provide a fun and ineractive way for people to predict the College Football Playoff teams and games, as well as to view and modify their past predictions.

 ## Instructions for Build and Use